rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 ---
-title: Using OCI Helm Chart Registries
+title: Using OCI Helm Chart Repositories
 ---

 <head>
   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries"/>
 </head>

 Helm v3 introduced storing Helm charts as [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) artifacts in container registries.
 With Rancher v2.9.0, you can add [OCI-based Helm chart registries](https://helm.sh/docs/topics/registries/) alongside http- and Git-based repositories.
-This means you can deploy apps that are stored as OCI artifacts.
+This means that you can deploy apps that are stored as OCI artifacts.
+As of Rancher v2.9.0, this feature is experimental.

-## Add an OCI Registry
+## Add an OCI Repository

 To add an OCI registry through the Rancher UI: